IBM/operand-deployment-lifecycle-manager/docs/design/operand-deployment-lifecycle-manager.md

     This should be optional if the default configurations match the requirement.

-3. User creates the MetaOperatorSet CR from OLM
+3. User creates the OperandRequest CR from OLM

     This tells ODLM that users want to install some of the individual operator/operand.